mlightning3/ThirdEye/README.md

 * Downloading files from server
 * Camera and image controls

+### Hardware Requirements

+* Android 4.4 or higher
+* Wifi connectivity

+When viewing a video stream, the processing power of the device running the app will make a difference in framerate.
+It is recommended that you use a more modern device, ideally something that came with Android 5 (Lollipop) or newer when it launched.

 Installing
 ==========

-This app required Android version 4.4 (aka Kit Kat) or higher.
-Otherwise you will have an error during installation.

-Also note that if you are going to use this on Kit Kat, the built in web view does not support the streaming format.
-To get around this, the app launches a web browser when you go to view the stream, giving you the normal web-view from the server.
+Note that if you are going to use this on Kit Kat, the built in web view does not support the streaming format.
+To get around this, the app launches a web browser when you go to view the stream, giving you the normal web-view from the server. *As such, support for Kit Kat may be dropped eventually*

 Currently the only way to install the app is to sideload it.
 Either you need to build the app from source, or you grab a finished apk from app/releases